 21 Aug 2020 | Hardie Grant Books

 The inaugural Little Hare Prize for Illustration by Hardie Grant Children’s Publishing is now closed for submissions.
-The prize will return in late 2021.
+The prize will return in 2023.

 The Little Hare Prize for Illustration was established by Hardie Grant Children’s Publishing in 2020 to inspire new work from unpublished and emerging artists.
 Awarded annually, the winner will receive a publishing contract and full editorial support to illustrate a new story for Little Hare.